vtex/faststore/packages/gatsby-plugin-cms/README.md

 ## Native Types
 CMS plugin has pre-built blocks that speeds up your content types creation.
 Think of this like a component library that you can import and stitch together to create the content type you desire.
 These types include Carousel, Seo, and much more.
-To use it on your project, justs:
+To use it on your project, just:
 ```js
 import { Carousel } from '@vtex/gatsby-plugin-cms'